justalike/Message-Sorter/README.md

 How to set your channel:

+To find channel id: right click on any message in your chat and select 'Copy message link' option - link should be `https://t.me/c/10000000/12345` the number right after /c/ is your channel id.

 How to set your user/group to receive notifications:

+If you send your messages to yourself -
+`const usrToFind =  await api.call('contacts.resolveUsername', {
+        username: 'YourUsername',
+      });`
+edit the `YourUsername` to your own one in the `bot.js` file.
+This tg account would receive messages from the bot.

 How to set up your own filters:

+Find the function startListener() and the loop inside it.
+Then find the lines
+`if (message.message.includes('FILLED' )){
+sendMessage(recipient, editBotMsg(message.message))}`
+You can replace 'FILLED' with any word of your choice.
+All messages containing your keyword would be resent to your account set in the section above.

 How to edit messages:

+All the logic of editing the message before sending it to the end user is set in the editBotMsg function. to add some new words or remove old ones add or remove  `if (msg.includes('YourWord')) { ...  }` code blocks, if these words should be replaced with anything just edit the  `newMsg = msg.replace('YourWords', 'NewWords')` line